August 27, 2024

 There’s no single best way to get a credit card, but when it comes to increasing your chances of being approved when you apply — and what to do if you’re denied — here are the basics:

-How to apply for a credit card: 8 steps
+How to get a credit card in 8 steps

 1. Check your credit score